 What are Jail Records?

-Virginia jail records are the paperwork that follows an inmate through the penal system.
+Virginia jail inmate search records are the paperwork that follows an inmate through the penal system.
 It begins when they are arrested, and intake documents are filled out and filed under their specific ID.
 Then everything that happens to them after is kept in the file.
 Things like visitors logs, court appearances, charges, sentencing, moving to a new facility and participation in education or work-release programs.
-These jail records are kept until the person completes sentencing and parole.
+Virginia inmate search records are kept until the person completes sentencing and parole.
 They are shared among all branches of law enforcement to keep things seamless.

-Virginia makes it easy for you to locate an inmate incarcerated in one of their jails or prisons.
+The state makes it easy for you to locate an inmate incarcerated in one of their jails or prisons.
 Using a quick name or inmate ID search, you can see a list of inmate matching your criteria.
-The list of results you will get will show the offender number, name, gender, race, release date and their location.
+The list of results you will get will show the offender number, name, gender, race, release date, and location.
 You can click on the location for address and contact information.
-You may also choose to use a third-party online search portal to find someone in jail or prison.
+You may also choose to use a Virginia inmate records search online to find someone in jail or prison.
 You may get more details including physical description, criminal history, sex offenses, mug shots and more.

 Creating Public Jail Records

 The state of Virginia’s Department of Corrections creates detailed jail records for every inmate in the system.
 They start with intake paperwork when they are sent to jail or prison and then continue all the way through parole.
 Paperwork is filled out every time the inmate does something different or receives a new judgment, visitors or other actions from the court.
 Their file is updated to reflect changes that occur on a daily basis.
 Virginia prison inmate search records are shared among all branches of law enforcement, and some are even available to the general public for searches.